Sony Xperia Z2 Review – The Good Just Got Better

 Buzz Rating:

 Editor’s TakeMost phones these days can serve as a good paperweight by the end of the day, as their batteries die out before dusk.
-Thankfully though, Sony has once again decided to pack their flagship with a marathon battery that can chug along through the day and even smile back at you in the morning.
-We aren’t completely sold on the STAMINA Mode, but it should at least get an extra hour out of the phone’s battery.
+Thankfully, though, Sony has again decided to pack their flagship with a marathon battery that can chug along through the day and even smile back at you in the morning.
+We aren’t completely sold on the STAMINA Mode, but it should get an extra hour from the phone’s battery.

 Back to Top